 The EFILE number and password combination issued to you upon registration or renewal may only be used for account maintenance purposes until suitability screening has been completed.

 You will be notified by EMAIL when suitability screening has been completed and the criteria successfully met.
-We will also give you permission to electronically file income tax returns for your clients and access to the System for Electronic Notification of Debt (SEND).
+We will also give you permission to electronically file income tax returns for your clients.

 We evaluate all applicants before, during, and after the filing season to:

 - maintain a high level of public confidence in electronic filing;

 - ensure all participants in the program adhere to high standards of conduct and integrity; and